yugklim/interview/README.md

 Look at the code, analyze it , and describe what it does.
-What in your opinion is wrong with it ?
+What is , in your opinion, wrong with it ?
 How would you refactor it?